thhdragon/ff5m/docs/UNINSTALL.md

 ## Uninstall

-To remove the mod, you have several options:
+> [!CAUTION]
+> After uninstalling the mod, some printer parameters will revert to stock defaults.
+This can affect settings like Z-Offset, Mesh Bed Leveling, and others.
+> It is **strongly recommended** to review all settings and recalibrate the printer to avoid potential damage.

 > [!WARNING]
 > Uninstalling the mod will remove all custom configurations and settings.
 If you plan to reinstall the mod later, consider using the `SOFT_REMOVE` option to preserve root access and configurations.

+To remove the mod, you have several options:

 ### Run Macro via Fluidd/Mainsail